Below are some of the most common questions from our travelers.

 In establishments where you sit in (cafes and restaurants), it is common to tip around 10% or at least round the amount up to the nearest euro or note (depending on amount).
 Tips are not included in the bill.
 If there is a percentage shown on your bill, this is usually the VAT.
 Tip is added to the bill and should be handed to the waiter while you pay, before you leave the table.
 Tipping is not compulsory, so if you are not satisfied with the service, don't feel obliged to tip.
 You will not be hassled if you don't.
 Tipping is not common in over-the-counter establishments, bars or for other services.

 Typical souvenirs from Slovakia are dolls dressed in folk costumes, ceramic objects, crystal glass, carved wooden figures, črpáks (wooden pitchers), fujaras (a folk instrument on the UNESCO list), valaškas (a decorated folk hatchet), and products made from corn husks and wire, notably human figures.

-Voltage: 230 V; Plug E. You will probably need a voltage converter, and plug adapter in order to use U.S. appliances.
+230 volts.
+Plug E. You will probably need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information about electrical standards around the world.

 Follow Friendly Planet Share the love of travel